-Are you having trouble to activate a license key for a specific WordPress plugin?
+Are you having trouble activating a license key for a plugin in WordPress?

 For example, every time you try to activate the license key are you not getting a response that your license has been validated?